peteratkatchenko/DRH_replication.jl/README.md

 ## Figures Produced by the Replication

-Figures produced by the replication appear first, followed by the corresponding figure from the replication.
+Figures produced by the replication appear first, followed by the corresponding figure from the publication.

 **Figure 2**：